 NFU Vice President David Exwood

-As well as a slightly longer window to submit revenue claims declarations, the RPA will be applying more proportionate reductions where claims are received late.
+The deadline to submit a CS revenue claim without a reduction was 15 May, the deadline to submit a claim with a reduction was 31 August.
+The RPA will be applying more proportionate late claim reductions to claims received between 15 May and 31 August.
 The reduction will be scaled according to how late the claim is.

 Capital Grants are available as part of a revenue agreement (Mid Tier or Higher Tier) and/or as a standalone Capital Grant agreement.
 New agreements will have three years to complete the capital works rather than two years.